Showing posts with label Orlestone. Show all posts

 Head towards Hythe along the one-way street from the village crossroads and take the second turning left onto Bourne Lane.
 At the end of the lane, bear right, through the gate into Hamstreet Woods.

 As you enter the woods the Saxon Shore Way bridges a stream and bears sharp left.
 Then after around a hundred yards it forks right.
-Stay on the grassy right-hand-side, as the surfaced path on the left eventually deviates.
-The trail runs right through the middle of the woods, gradually climbing for around a mile until it reaches a gate at the top of the woods.
+Stay on the wide surfaced trail which runs right through the middle of the woods, gradually climbing for around a mile until it reaches a GATE AT THE TOP OF THE WOODS.
 Go through the gate and continue up to the T-junction with Gill Lane byway.

-Several hundred yards later, you will reach another junction with a gravel surfaced byway leading straight ahead.
-Follow this all the way into the woods, around the sharp bend and on for around a mile descending to meet the B2067 near Herne Farm.
+Several hundred yards later, you will reach another junction with a gravel surfaced byway leading straight ahead eastward.
+Follow this all the way into the woods, around the sharp right-hand bend and on for around a mile descending to meet the B2067 near Herne Farm.

 Turn right, walking westward along the road for a quarter of a mile to Ruckinge village.
 This is a historic settlement because of its smuggling connections; it is believed that the notorious Ransley brothers were hanged at Penenden Heath, Maidstone and buried in Ruckinge churchyard (St Mary Magdalene).

-Our route turns left at the T-junction after the former Blue Anchor pub to pass the former chapel.
-Feel free to take an optional detour along the B2067 for 300 yards to visit the parish church (if you enter the churchyard, look for the footpath on the left-hand-side of the church and follow this roughly due southeast down to the lane)
+Our route turns left at the T-junction after passing the former Blue Anchor pub to pass the former chapel.
+(Feel free to continue along the B2067 for an optional detour to visit the parish church of St Mary Magdalene.
+If you enter the churchyard, look for the footpath on the left-hand-side of the church and follow this roughly due southeast down to the lane.)

 Cross the bridge on the lane over the Royal Military Canal.
 It is now just a simple matter of turning right to follow the canal path back to Hamstreet.
 When you reach Hamstreet Bridge around a mile and a half later, turn right, and follow the road past the garden centre (including coffee shop) back into the village.
 Just after passing Mountain Farm on your right, there is a footpath on your left, which runs parallel to the road behind the hedge as you enter the village – a quiet alternative across a field and Pound Leas recreation ground to the car park in The Street, beyond which you will pass the Victorian 'Church of the Good Shepherd' (former chapel).

-Follow the route of the ‘Ruckinge Loop’ as far as Herne Farm, Ruckinge.
-(If you wish to try an alternative route into the woods, head south from Hamstreet Crossroads and turn left down the alleyway opposite the church.
-Follow this over the little bridge, past the bowling green and straight over the road to pass the duck-pond and climb through a housing estate.
-Turn left when you reach a T-junction of estate roads, and when the road reaches a dead end, turn left into the woods.
-This narrow path curves right and soon becomes wider and dead-straight (Main Ride).
-Follow this all the way to the end where it meets Gill Farm Track.
-Turn right to continue the Ruckinge Loop up to the gate at the top of the woods and on as instructed above).
+(If you wish to try an alternative route into Hamstreet Woods, head south from Hamstreet Crossroads and turn left down the alleyway opposite the church.
+Follow this over the little bridge, past the bowling green and straight over the road (B2067) to pass the duck-pond and climb through Carters Wood housing estate.
+Turn left when you reach a T-junction of estate roads, and when the road reaches a dead end, turn left through the narrow entrance into the woods.
+This path curves to the right and soon becomes wider and dead-straight (Main Ride).
+Follow this all the way to the end where it meets the surfaced Gill Farm Track.
+Turn right to continue up to the GATE AT THE TOP OF THE WOODS and on as instructed above.)

 Head towards Hythe along the one-way street from the village crossroads and take the second turning left onto Bourne Lane.
 At the end of the lane, pass through the swing-gate and continue straight ahead.
 Heading north along the left-hand edge of the field, you will soon reach the railway embankment, climb this and cross the line carefully.
 This Ashford to Hastings line is one of only two remaining diesel lines in the provincial South-East.

-Descend the embankment to the next field, and follow the footpath diagonally across, roughly northward.
-You will climb to pass underneath the bypass, opened in 1994.
-Bear right after the underpass and continue along left-hand-side of the next field.
+Descend the embankment to a modern housing development.
+Follow the footpath roughly northward along the edge of the estate.
+Beyond this, you will climb to pass underneath the bypass, opened in 1994.
+Bear right after the underpass and continue along the left-hand side of the next field.
 Continue as you pass a house and tennis courts on your left.
 Next you will pass a pond behind St Mary's Church where the path bears slightly left to continue across the field.

-Our footpath crosses a lawn and passes to the left of a pond to descend across the next field to the old Ashford Road.
+Our footpath crosses a lawn and passes to the left of a pond to descend across the next field to the old Ashford Road - beware, the stiles out to the road can be brambly.
 Turn left and return to the village centre down the hill on the pavement, passing the school and railway station.
-If ever the final fields are blocked, the lane from St Mary's Church also meets the old Ashford Road where a left turn can be taken back to Hamstreet.
+(If you fancy a bramble-free surfaced route back, the lane from St Mary's Church also meets the old Ashford Road where a left turn can be taken back to Hamstreet along the pavement.)

 Walk along the road until you see a small public footpath on your right (note this is around 300 yards beyond the wide entrance to the woods).
 This path leads into Packing Wood, which was estranged from the rest of Hamstreet Woods when the bypass sliced through the middle in 1994.